tock/tock/libraries/tickv/SPEC.md

 ### Object overhead

-Currently the overhead of an TickFS object is 21 bytes.
+Currently the overhead of an TicKV object is 21 bytes.
 Most of this is the 8 bytes for the key hash and 8 bytes for a checksum.

 ### Location of objects

-The region where a TickFS object is stored is dependent on the output of the key hash and the number of regions.
+The region where a TicKV object is stored is dependent on the output of the key hash and the number of regions.

-TickFS determines the region an object will be stored or retrieved from using region numbers, starting from 0.
+TicKV determines the region an object will be stored or retrieved from using region numbers, starting from 0.
 The region number of an object is equal to the last two bytes of an object hashed-key modulo the number of regions.

-This will produce a number that is between zero and the total number of TickFS regions.
+This will produce a number that is between zero and the total number of TicKV regions.
 This number is the regions number where the data is stored or loaded from.

 This allows us to quickly determine which flash region a key is stored in.
 This